superawdi/Fnon/README.md

     titleColor: '#fff',
     titleBackground: '#fff',

-    autoFocus: false, // focus when model is loaded
+    autoFocus: false, // focus when model is loaded otherwise first button will be focused
     autoFocusTag: 'input:not([disabled])', // default focus to input which is not disabled
     autoFocusDelay: 0, //if u need to dealy the focus